 By accelerating access to high quality treatment, the CRC will reduce youth hospitalizations and out-of-state placements, helping to keep families intact.

 The CRC at St. Joseph’s Villa will serve youth between 7 and 17 years of age residing within Region 4 of Central Virginia.
-The program will initially serve 6 youth, then gradually expand capacity to 9 youth.
+The program will initially serve up to 6 youth, then gradually expand capacity to 9 youth.

 The Villa’s holistic approach to care means that we serve the child and their family.
 Family involvement will be a key component of the CRC, either in person or via telehealth.